Daphne Zuniga: Melrose Place, film, and television

 Zuniga reprised her role as Princess Vespa from the 1987 film Spaceballs, by voice-over in the television spin-off Spaceballs: The Animated Series.
 She also reprised her role from Melrose Place in an updated version, but it was short-lived, as the series was cancelled after just one season in 2009–10.
 She starred in 2010 in the hit Hallmark Channel film A Family Thanksgiving.
 In 2013, Zuniga appeared as a postal worker in the Hallmark Channel series Signed, Sealed, Delivered, as well as the television film based on the series and in Gone Missing with Lauren Bowles.

 Zuniga appeared in a guest starring role in the VH1 scripted series Hindsight as Libby.
 In 2016, she was cast in a new TV movie for Hallmark Channel, When Duty Calls, with Judd Nelson and Daniella Monet.

 More recently, Zuniga starred in Heartbeats, Witness Unprotected and A Christmas Arrangement with Miles Fisher.

 In 2018, Zuniga directed her first feature film, The Protégé, with Keenan Tracey and Jeannette Sousa.
 It was released in 2019 under the title Deadly Assistant.

+Zuniga at GalaxyCon Oklahoma City in May 2024.

 In 2019, she co-starred in the television film Gates Of Paradise, opposite Lizzie Boys and Jason Priestley, and Christmas In Paris with Karl E. Ländler.
 In 2020, she was a guest star in NCIS as Stacy Gordon, Navy commander.

 In 2021, she was a guest star in Fantasy Island as Margot, with her old Melrose Place co-stars Josie Bissett and Laura Leighton.
 In 2022, Zuniga appeared on Dynasty as Sonya Jackson, alongside another old Melrose Place co-star Grant Show.

 Since 2024, Zuniga, along with Leighton and Courtney Thorne-Smith, have hosted an IHeartRadio podcast, Still The Place.

 In April 2024, it was announced that a Melrose Place reboot was in development, with Zuniga joining Leighton and Heather Locklear in the cast.

-In June 2025, it was announced that Zuniga would reprise her role as Princess Vespa for the upcoming Spaceballs sequel, which will be directed by Josh Greenbaum and is scheduled for release in 2027.
+In June 2025, it was announced that Zuniga would reprise her role as Princess Vespa for the upcoming Spaceballs sequel, Spaceballs: The New One, which will be directed by Josh Greenbaum and is scheduled for release in 2027.

+2026, she join the cast of the movie Love Song for My Texas Ranger.
+She is joined by Ryan Rottman (90210), Tammin Sursok (Pretty Little Liars), and Jana Kramer (One Tree Hill).